Naseem Hamed: Hamed vs. Barrera

 Eight weeks prior to the fight, which took place at the MGM Grand Garden Arena in Las Vegas on 7 April 2001, Marco Antonio Barrera prepared to fight.
 Barrera had moved up a weight division.
 At the end of training camp he was in the best shape of his life.
 According to Sky Sports, Barrera had "trained like a monk" in Big Bear, California, while Hamed trained in Bing Crosby's old house.
 Emanuel Steward had arrived to oversee the last two weeks of Hamed's training, including sparring, and was worried immediately.
 He had seen Barrera look razor sharp only a few months before in a stoppage win in Las Vegas, and watched Hamed not take his sparring with young Mexicans seriously.
 The fight was also for the International Boxing Organization World featherweight title.

 Barrera handed Naseem Hamed his first and only loss for the lineal featherweight championship by a twelve-round decision.
 Before the fight, Hamed was a 3 to 1 betting favourite in Las Vegas.
 Hamed could not hit Barrera with his trademark lefts as Barrera circled to his left and worked both head and body.
 Barrera was not a fan of Hamed's antics and responded to Hamed's punches during clinches.
 On one occasion early in the fight, Hamed grabbed Barrera and they both fell to the ground where Barrera threw a right jab, leading to a warning from referee Joe Cortez.
 In the 12th and final round Barrera trapped Hamed in a full-nelson and forced his head into the turnbuckle, resulting in a point deducted by referee Joe Cortez.
-Ultimately, Barrera threw more, harder punches and more impressive combinations than Hamed throughout the course of the fight.
+Ultimately, Barrera threw more, and harder, punches and more impressive combinations than Hamed throughout the course of the fight.
 Barrera was awarded the victory via a unanimous decision, with the scorecards reading 115–112, 115–112, 116–111 and won the lineal and IBO featherweight titles.
 The fight drew 310,000 pay-per-view buys on HBO.
 It was the highest-grossing featherweight bout ever in the United States.